IDW '25

 Workshop on OLED Displays and Related Technologies (OLED)

-The OLED workshop covers a wide range of aspects related to the science and technology of organic devices, including OLEDs, QLEDs, and OTFTs.
+The OLED Workshop covers a wide range of aspects related to the science and technology of organic devices, including OLEDs, QLEDs, OTFTs, OPVs and OPDs.
 The topics covered range from basic device physics and materials science to device structures and analyses.
-In addition, IDW ’23 will feature new proposals, such as OTFT sensors, light-emitting devices using up-conversion mechanisms, and OLED displays using photolithographic patterning.
-The QDs and QLEDs technologies for display applications will also be discussed in a QDT session on Special Topics of Interest (STI), which is planned jointly with the Workshop on Inorganic Emissive Display and Phosphors (PH).
+At IDW ’25, we will provide a forum for discussion on the latest OLED materials and theoretical analysis, as well as the application of OLEDs in medical and sensor fields.
+We will also hold sessions on related organic devices such as OPV and OPD to deepen understanding of the operating principles of organic devices from multiple perspectives and gain new insights.
+The QDs and QLEDs technologies for display related to QD technologies on Special Topics of Interest will also be discussed in a joint session with the Workshop on Inorganic Emissive Display and Phosphors (PH).

 Workshop on 3D/Hyper-Realistic Displays and Systems (3D)

-The Workshop on 3D/Hyper-Realistic Displays and Systems consists of many papers on 3D systems and devices for holography, light field display, integral photography, autostereoscopic display, aerial display, and emerging applications for AR/VR.
-This year, the 3D workshop will present many sessions in conjunction with the 3DSA international conference to provide a good opportunity for audiences to understand the trends in these fields.
-We have nine invited talks related to transparent 3D display, magneto-optical spatial light modulators, computer-generated holograms, holograms for structured light, wavefront aberration, quantitative phase imaging, depth-varying AR HUD, VR without HMD, and metaverse.
+The 3D Workshop includes numerous papers on 3D systems and devices, covering holography, light field display, integral photography, autostereoscopic display, aerial display, and emerging AR/VR applications.
+This year, the 3D workshop will present many sessions in conjunction with VHF and DES workshops to provide a good opportunity for audiences to understand the trends in these fields.
+We have six invited talks related to holographic display using 1-µm-pixel-pitch ferroelectric liquid crystal cells, incoherent digital holography, holometric video streaming, light-field video camera, holographic media technologies, and near-eye display.

 Workshop on Applied Vision and Human Factors (VHF)